thosgood/this-weeks-finds/markdown/1-50/week38.md

 So:

-1) B. Durhuus, H. P. Jakobsen and R. Nest, Topological quantum field theories from generalized 6j-symbols, Reviews in Math.
-Physics 5 (1993), 1-67.
+1) B. Durhuus, H. P. Jakobsen and R. Nest, "Topological quantum field theories from generalized 6j-symbols", _Reviews in Math.
+Physics_ **5** (1993), 1--67.

-In "[week16](week16.html)" I explained a paper by Fukuma, Hosono and Kawai in which they obtained topological quantum field theories in 2 dimensions starting with a triangulation of a 2d surface.
+In "week16" I explained a paper by Fukuma, Hosono and Kawai in which they obtained topological quantum field theories in 2 dimensions starting with a triangulation of a 2d surface.
 The theories were "topological" in the sense that the final answers one computed